Why People Still Don’t Buy Groceries Online

 Cost might not be the only reason customers aren’t flocking to grocery delivery.
 I asked a few shoppers in a Massachusetts Stop & Shop why they weren’t getting their groceries delivered; they were pushing carts through aisles as Peapod workers packed crates upstairs for delivery.
 Most said they liked picking out their own meat and produce, and that they don’t like planning their shopping ahead of time.
 Mike Kolodziej, 37, told me he actually likes going to the grocery store.
 “It’s my quiet time,” he said.
 He has five kids at home.

-And besides, unlike other industries tech has disrupted—going to the post office, taking cabs in certain cities—going grocery shopping isn’t all that unpleasant.
+And besides, unlike being a customer in other industries tech has disrupted—going to the post office, taking cabs in certain cities—going grocery shopping isn’t all that unpleasant.
 In the suburbs, people get in their cars and drive to spacious stores where they can pick out the produce they like and also find out about new products on the shelves, said David J. Livingston, a supermarket analyst for DJL Research.
 Some stores offer other services, like prescription pick-up or wine bars, that make them an experience people enjoy—they’re faced with the daunting task of making stores more appealing to people while also making delivery appealing too.

 Still, analysts say that now is the time to convert more customers to online grocery delivery.
 About 41 percent of consumers neither like nor dislike shopping for products like beverages and perishable goods in grocery stores, according to a Deloitte survey.
-Deloitte argues that there are many consumers “who are not emotionally attached to the physical shopping process and might consider online shopping options if they were offered.”
-They include Jim Winnfield, who recently got his first online grocery delivery order; he used to live in the Chicago suburbs, but recently moved downtown, and decided to give Peapod a try.
+Deloitte argues that there are many consumers “who are not emotionally attached to the physical shopping process and might consider online-shopping options if they were offered.”
+They include Jim Winnfield, who recently got his first online grocery-delivery order; he used to live in the Chicago suburbs, but recently moved downtown, and decided to give Peapod a try.
 “I’m lazy enough that I want people to do as much for me as possible,” he told me.
 Winnfield’s first delivery was free.

 However they get customers to sign up, supermarkets are likely going to have to spend a lot of money in promotions and deals as they try to make delivery more popular among consumers.
 This, of course, advantages Amazon, which has deep pockets and has long been able to convince shareholders that spending upfront on getting customers in the door has long-term dividends.
 This has never been Peapod’s strategy—it outlasted competitors like Webvan because it never spent a lot of money it didn’t have, Parkinson told me.

 But even Peapod is now getting into the battle for customer share.
-In January 2019 alone, Ahold Delhaize said it was launching self-driving grocery delivery vehicles in Boston and acquired a Long Island chain of supermarkets, expanding the company’s reach.
+In January 2019 alone, Ahold Delhaize said it was launching self-driving grocery-delivery vehicles in Boston and acquired a Long Island chain of supermarkets, expanding the company’s reach.
 Peapod is currently offering $20 off groceries and no delivery fees for the first 60 days a customer uses the service.
 It outlasted its competitors over the past few decades by being careful with money, Parkinson told me.
-Today, though, even Peapod is coming around to the fact that customers are cheap, and whatever company makes its services the cheapest just might win.
+Today, though, even Peapod is coming around to the fact that customers are cheap, and whichever company makes its services the cheapest just might win.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.